danp0kes/age-predictor/README.md

 ## Key Findings
 The model:
-- Eliminates the need to manually identify the age of over half of all customers purchasing alcohol (if results are replicated).
+- Eliminates the need to manually identify the age of over half of all customers purchasing alcohol (if results are replicated and assumptions are correct).
 ![predicted-ages](pics/predicted_ages1.png)
 - Predicts ages within 6.1 years of a person's actual age on average.
 ![difference](pics/difference.png)